jomccoy/jomccoy.github.io/_posts/2020-06-05-Azure-SQL-DB-Azure-AD.markdown

 ---
 layout: post
-title:  "Azure SQL DB Adding Azure AD Users"
+title:  "Azure SQL DB #-Adding Azure AD Users"
 date:   2020-06-05
-categories: Learning
+categories: Azure SQL
 ---
 1. Create a new Azure SQL Database and Server
 2. Go to all resources and find the <b>SQL Server</b>